-Water suppression is used as needed to control fugitive dust on facility roads used to transport CCR and other CCR management areas.
+Water suppression and/or a chemical dust suppressant is used as needed to control fugitive dust on facility roads used to transport CCR and other CCR management areas.

 Speed limits are also utilized to reduce the potential for fugitive dust.